Kylie Voorhees – BHJ Director

 Jadee Barber – 141’s

-Jadee Barber, a native of Rapid City, began coaching high school volleyball at Rapid City Christian High School from 2013 to 2017.
-In 2018, she joined the coaching staff at Rapid City Stevens High School working with the varsity volleyball team.
+Jadee Barber began coaching high school volleyball at Rapid City Christian School from 2013 to 2017.
+In 2018, she was a volunteer assistant coach at Stevens High School.
+She is currently the assistant coach at Hill City High School.

 When not coaching, Jadee spends her time helping her husband with their cattle operation and livestock water storage business.
-She is also a mother of three children ages 17, 14, and 12.
+She is also the mother of three children ages 18, 15, and 13.

-This will be her third year with Black Hills Juniors Volleyball Club and she is looking forward to teaching individual skills, team skills, good sportsmanship and teamwork, to players from local schools and the surrounding areas.
+This will be her fifth year with Black Hills Juniors Volleyball Club and she is looking forward to teaching individual skills, team skills, good sportsmanship and teamwork to players from local schools and the surrounding areas.

 Lily Lundquist – 131’s

-Lily has been playing volleyball for 10 years, and having lived in 6 different states, she’s played club volleyball for 5 different clubs.
-She graduated from Chaska High School in Minnesota in 2017 and is now a sophomore at South Dakota School of Mines and Technology where she played volleyball her freshman year.
+Lily played competitive volleyball for 10 years, has lived in 6 different states, and has played club volleyball for 5 different clubs.
+She graduated from Chaska High School in Minnesota in 2017 and is now a senior at South Dakota School of Mines and Technology where she played volleyball her freshman year.
 Her entire volleyball career she played middle blocker.

-At Mines she is majoring in Applied Biological Sciences and then will continue her studies at Black Hills University and get a masters degree in Secondary Education.
-Her goal is to teach math and/or science at the middle school or high school level.
+At Mines she is majoring in Applied Biological Sciences and then will continue her studies at Black Hills State University starting this summer and get a masters degree in Secondary Education.
+Her goal is to teach science at the middle school or high school level.

-This is Lily’s first year coaching volleyball, and she is so excited for what’s in store!
-She believe’s hard work and positive attitude are the most valuable skills for young athletes.
+This is Lily’s second year coaching club volleyball, and she was a student coach for the School of Mines Hardrockers this past season.
+She believes hard work and positive attitude are the most valuable skills for young athletes.
 The quote she always lived by as an athlete is “Hard work beats talent when talent doesn’t work hard”.